decentralized-identity/didcomm-messaging/docs/spec-files/trustping.md

 **response_requested**: default value is `true`.
 If false, the `sender` is not requesting a `ping_response` from the `receiver`.
 If `true`, the `sender` is requesting a response.

-**from**: is required if a response is requested so that the receiver knows where to send the response

 ##### ping_response

 When the message arrives at the receiver, assuming that `response_requested`